delt4d/neovim/README.md

 ```lua
 vim.keymap.set('n', '<your_key>', '<your_command>', { desc = "Description" })
 ```

+### LSP Keybindings
+LSP keybindings are automatically configured when an LSP server attaches to a buffer.
+These are defined in `lua/config/autocmds.lua` in the `LspAttach` autocommand.

 ### Theme Configuration
 The theme system persists your preferences.
 Set once with: